You can write a book in one month

-I had always wondered how people with kids or a full time job ever wrote a book.
-I’m a full time writer and have tons of time.
-But in the last couple weeks (especially on the weekends), I didn’t start writing until very late afternoon.
+I had always wondered how people with kids or a full-time job ever wrote a book.
+I’m a full-time writer and have tons of time.
+But in the last couple of weeks (especially on the weekends), I didn’t start writing until very late afternoon.
 I had never written chapters of books after dinner.
 But at 8:00 or 9:00, I’d tuck myself in bed.
 Instead of reading a book, I’d write my own.
-Then I’d read for a half hour before turning out the light.
+Then I’d read for a half-hour before turning out the light.

 Funny thing.
 I slept really well with lots of thoughts of characters dancing in my head.